-Lavender honey is a type of honey full of health benefits, with amazing properties when consumed regularly.
-We reveal its most important qualities.
+Additionally, it is antiseptic, regenerating, and helps heal wounds.
+In short, lavender honey is a type of honey full of health benefits, with exceptional properties when consumed regularly.

 What is lavender honey?
 What does it consist of?

-Lavender honey is produced by bees from the nectar of the flowers of Lavandula angustifolia and Lavandula latifolia.
-These flowers are very aromatic and of them bees produced an excellent and delicious honey.
+Bees produce lavender honey from the nectar of the flowers of Lavandula angustifolia and Lavandula latifolia.
+These flowers are very aromatic, and bees produce excellent and delicious honey using them.

-These plants grows in sunny places, in the summer months between July and August, the colors of lavender flowers are blue and violets, therefore we can find them of these two colors.
+These plants grow in sunny places in the summer months between July and August.
+The colors of lavender flowers are blue and violets.
+Therefore, we can find them in these two colors.

 Discover the benefits and properties of lavender honey